gopasspw/gopass/docs/commands/show.md

 `--password` | `-o` | Display only the password.
 For use in scripts.
 Takes precedence over other flags.
 `--revision` | `-r` | Display a specific revision of the entry.
 Use an exact version identifier from `gopass history` or the special `-<N>` syntax.
 Does not work with native (e.g. git) refs.
 `--noparsing` | `-n` | Do not parse the content, disable YAML and Key-Value functions.
+`--nofuzzysearch` | | Do not start fuzzy search if the requested entry is not found.
 `--nosync` | | Disable auto-sync for this invocation.
 `--chars` | | Display selected characters from the password.